-Parents' combined income \$60,000
+Parents' combined income

 Student's income \$ 5,000

 Parents' assets \$10,000

-Student's assets \$ 950
+Student's assets

-Age of older parent 60
+Age of older parent

-Family size (parents & children) 4
+Family size (parents & children)

-Number in college 1
+Number in college

-Parents' contribution \$ 4,955
+Parents' contribution \$ 4955

-Student's contribution \$ 883
+Student's contribution

 Expected Family Contribution per year (EFC) \$ 5,838

-This illustrates an approximation of the Federal EFC figure that is calculated when you file a FAFS
+This illustrates an approximation of the Federal FEC figure that is calculated when you

-College Cost of Attendance (COA)
+Cost of Attendance (COA)

-Each college and university has its own cost of attendance (COA) that includes educational expenses, or basically everything you need to go to school and live, within reason.
+Each college and university calculates its own cost of attendance (COA).
+This budget includes everything you need to go to school and live, within reason.
 The COA is more than just the amount charged for tuition.
 It includes estimated costs for books, supplies, fees, housing, food, transportation and living expenses for the academic year.